benjsmyth/algorithms/sorting/bubble-sort/README.md

 END ALGORITHM
 ```
 ## Optimization
 Bubble sort can be optimized by terminating when the list has been sorted early.
 To do this, the algorithm can keep track of a Boolean variable `swapped` that checks whether or not an element was swapped during the last run through the list.
-During the last run, when all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
+During the final run, when all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
 ```
 ALGORITHM bubbleSort(L):
     n := LENGTH(L)